 Ideal length of stay: We recommend a 3-night stay here at Busanga Bushcamp as part of a longer safari combined with Lufupa Bushcamp.

-Directions: Take a light aircraft flight lasting about 90 minutes from Lusaka or about 105 minutes from Livingstone to the Busanga Airstrip.
-From here it is a short but incredibly spectacular helicopter transfer to the bush camp.
+Directions: Take a light aircraft flight lasting about 90 minutes from Lusaka or about 105 minutes from Livingstone to an airstrip in the Kafue, followed by a road transfer to the camp.

 Food & drink